TailoredUI/TailoredUI/CONTRIBUTING.md

 - Follow the issue template provided.
 Your issue will be closed if it does not adhere to the template.
 - State clearly how/what you are proposing as a solution for an issue.
 - Provide relevant screenshots, videos, or references for any issue you are raising whenever possible.
+- If your issue or feature is to implement something new, provide a relevant design for your proposed solution and ask for it to be reviewed first (if a design is already present, follow the given design).
+- We cannot allow one person to take all the issues.
+We want to give a fair chance to everyone, so there will be a limit to the number of issues you are assigned at a time.
 ## Pull Request Process
 - You are not supposed to make pull requests against the `main` branch.
 Any pull requests made to the `main` branch will be closed.
 - For pull requests, follow the pull request template provided.
 Your pull request will be closed if it doesn't adhere to the template.
+- If there are any conflicts in your pull request, they won't be reviewed unless they are resolved.
 - Close the issue or ask it to be closed once your pull request has been successfully merged.
-- We cannot allow one person to take all the issues.
-We want to give a fair chance to everyone, so there will be a limit to the number of issues you are assigned at a time.
-- If your issue or feature is to implement something new, provide a relevant design for your proposed solution and ask for it to be reviewed first (if a design is already present, follow the given design).
 ## License
 By contributing to TailoredUI, you agree that your contributions will be licensed under the [MIT License](LICENSE).
 Thank you for your contribution!